Nehakumarigupta/Asad-Enhancing-bone-fracture-classification-in-x-ray-using-deep-learning-models/README.md

 ## System Workflow

-1. The user registers or logs in to the web application.
+1. The user registers or logs in to the application.
 2. The user uploads an X-ray image.
-3. The image is preprocessed and resized.
+3. The uploaded image is resized and preprocessed.
-4. VGG19 extracts important features from the uploaded X-ray image.
+4. VGG19 extracts deep image features from the X-ray image.
 5. The extracted features are scaled using a trained scaler.
-6. The Random Forest model predicts the fracture type.
+6. The trained Random Forest classifier predicts the fracture type.
-7. The predicted result is displayed to the user.
+7. The predicted fracture result is displayed to the user.
 8. The user can also interact with the AI chatbot for assistance.

 ## Fracture Classes